nzupp/SLiM-Gym/README.md

 See the SFSGym implementation in the package for a complete example that uses the Site Frequency Spectrum as the observation space.

 ## Worked example
-The SLiM-Gym package comes equipped with two custom evolutionary simulations, representing a bottleneck and a growth scenario, and one test evniornment labeled SFSGym.
+The SLiM-Gym package comes equipped with two custom evolutionary simulations, representing a bottleneck and a growth scenario, and one test environment labeled SFSGym.
 SFS is a population genetics term standing for the Site Frequency Spectra, which represents the counts of alleles in a measured population.
 The SFS is critical for estimating demography, genetic diversity, population size, and other important summary statistics, including estimating theta.
 Theta is represented as 4 * mutation rate * effective population size.

 In the example provided, the task is to maintain observed theta value from the SFS, in the presence of the bottleneck or growth simulation used.
 The reward is given based on the divergence of the measured SFS from several SFS of the idealized population following a burn-in period.
 The action is from three discrete choices; maintain the mutation rate, increase by 10% and reduce by 10%.
 The reinforcement training loop was then used with Stable Baseline3's Proximal Policy Optimization (PPO) algorithm.